veriktig/scandium/README.md

 ## Demo

-SCTEST CURRENTLY NOT WORKING

-For a quick demostration, clone the project, or grab the files under the demo directory.
+For a quick demostration, clone the project, make, then make run.
-You will need the Java8 runtime installed.

-demo initially contains the following:
+demo will contain the following:

 ```c
 ScLauncher-1.0.0.jar